neocogent/sqlchain/INSTALL.md

 ### Pruning Mode

 If you select "pruning" mode in the sqlchain-init questions then it will send rpc calls to bitcoin to let it know when a block is processed.
 Bitcoin prunes in "block file units", each one being ~128MB.
 So when sqlchaind has completed all blocks in a given block file it is deleted.
-The pruning only works in manual mode and this is currently non-standard, though it appears it has been committed for bitcoin version 0.14.0
+The pruning only works in manual mode and this is available in bitcoind >= 0.14.1 (otherwise you need to custom build bitcoind).

-There is a nice pull request (#7871) in the bitcoin github to enable this but you would have to clone the repo, merge the pull request and build a custom binary.
-That's not hard to do and I can add a similar step-by-step if anyone requests it.
-It seems a custom build installs into /usr/local/bin instead of /usr/bin - so that overrides the normal bitcoind allowing you to use a full path to select which to start (change conf file to match).

 ### Other Details

+You should probably create an optimized my.cnf override file in /etc/mysql/conf.d/bitcoin.cnf which has values suited to your system.
+For example I use below with 8 GB RAM and it seems to improve speed (but don't claim this is optimal).

+    #optimized for bitcoin database using values from mysqltuner.pl adjusted for other uses
+    [mysqld]
+    ignore-builtin-innodb
+    default-storage-engine = myisam
+    key_buffer_size=6000M
+    query_cache_type=0

+    tmp_table_size=32M
+    max_heap_table_size=32M

 By default the API server (sqlchain-api) listens on localhost:8085 but of course a simple edit of sqlchain-api.cfg allows changing that.
 For example, to listen on the normal public port, assuming root privileges (when started as root it will drop to chosen user after):